EntityGraphQL/EntityGraphQL/docs/content/schema-creation/06-naming.md

 metaDescription: "Note on Naming"
 ---

 GraphQL is case sensitive.
-Currently EntityGraphQL will automatically turn "fields" from `UpperCase` to `camelCase` when you use the helper methods to create a schema with the default namer factory.
+Currently EntityGraphQL will automatically turn field and argument names from `UpperCase` to `camelCase` when you use the helper methods to create a schema with the default namer factory.
 This means your C# code matches what C# code typically looks like and your GraphQL matches the GraphQL norm too.

 Examples:
 - A mutation method in C# named `AddMovie` will be `addMovie` in the schema